 Valbenazine: An Investigational Add-On Treatment for Schizophrenia

-Neurocrine Biosciences is developing valbenazine as an add-on treatment for schizophrenia.
+Neurocrine Biosciences is studying valbenazine as an add-on treatment for schizophrenia.
 Increased dopamine release is known to be associated with symptoms of schizophrenia.
 Valbenazine’s mechanism of action may reduce dopamine release in the striatum.

 NBI-1117568: An Investigational Therapy for Schizophrenia